xcsp3team/PyCSP3-models/realistic/ItemsetMining/README.md

 It is based on the conference paper mentioned below.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2011/2012/2013 Minizinc challenges.
-The MZN model was proposed by the KULeuven team.
-No Licence was explicitly mentioned (MIT Licence assumed).
+The original MZN model was proposed by the KULeuven team - no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   hepatitis-k2.json